 - Tooth Sensitivity

-- Pain or sensitivity when eating or drinking hot or cold foods and beverages
+- Pain or tooth sensitivity to hot or cold foods and beverages

 - Holes in the teeth